I present here two images of the same unit — the Danish Fynske Regiment at the Battle of Lund (4 December 1676) — shown in two different versions.

-The first picture is taken from the site of Black Powder Games.
+The first image is taken from the Black Powder Games website.

 100 per cent agree, collegue!!!
 Paper soldiers are the only option to simulate the actual size of an army on the battlefield.
 Putting aside its visual attractiveness, this is the best way for an army's creator to put his own creative hand on it :-) A lot of scissoring, gluing and cutting, you know :-)